Greetings! We have a little introductory post to end this week off. Ready?

 Eat healthy with weight loss in mind as the primary goal but not the only goal.

-Report each purchase or each single item purchased.
+Report each purchase or every single item purchased.

 Only round prices up.
 Include all taxes too.